Stronger Together – Peer Support

 OBJECTIVES:

-‣Inform patients and care partners about cancer related topics
+‣Inform patients and care partners about cancer-related topics

 ‣Decrease distress for patients and care partners

-‣Increase adherence to treatment
+‣Increase adherence to treatment and follow-up care

-‣Provide emotional and navigational support for patients and care partners
+‣Provide emotional and navigational support

 ‣Build a sense of community among the cancer survivor population